-The current rate structure provides for a member agency's agreement to purchase water from Metropolitan by means of a voluntary purchase order.
-In consideration of executing its purchase order, each member agency that executed a purchase order and whose purchase order is in effect is allowed to purchase up to 90 percent of its base amount at the Tier 1 Water Supply Rate in any fiscal year during the term of the purchase order, and its base amount will be the greater of (1) its highest firm demand for Metropolitan water in any fiscal year from 1989-90 through 2001-02 or (2) its ten-year rolling average of firm demand for Metropolitan water.
-Amounts purchased by such agencies over the applicable base amount will be priced at the Tier 2 Water Supply Rates.
-See "-Rate Structure-Tier 1 and Tier 2 Water Supply Rates" above.
-Member agencies that do not have purchase orders in effect are subject to Tier 2 Water Supply Rates for amounts exceeding 60 percent of their base amount (equal to the member agency's highest fiscal year demand between 1989-90 and 2001-02).
+The current rate structure provides for a member agency's agreement to purchase water from Metropolitan by means of a voluntary purchase order On November 18, 2014, the Board approved the terms for purchase orders with a ten year term to be effective from January 1, 2015 through December 31, 2024, and authorized the General Manger to execute those purchase orders.
+In consideration of executing its purchase order, each member agency that executed executes a purchase order and whose purchase order is in effect is will be allowed to purchase up to 90 percent of its base amount at the Tier 1 Water Supply Rate in any fiscal year during the term of the purchase order, and its.
+Member agencies may choose a base amount will be the greater of (1) its the highest firm demand for Metropolitan water in any fiscal year from 1989-90through 2001-02 or (2) its ten-year rolling average of firm demand for Metropolitan water purchases during the 13-year period of fiscal year 1990 through fiscal year 2002, or (2) the highest year purchases in the most recent 12-year period of fiscal year 2003 through fiscal year 2014.
+Amounts purchased by such agencies over the applicable base amount will be priced at the Tier 2 Water Supply Rate.
+See "-Rate Structure-Tier I and Tier 2 Water Supply Rates" above.
+Member agencies that accrue a cumulative Tier 2 obligation by virtue of exceeding their Tier 1 maximum at the end of year five of the purchase order will pay their Tier 2 obligation annually.
+Otherwise, any obligation to pay the Tier 2 Supply Rate will be calculated over the ten-year period, consistent with the calculation of any purchase order commitment obligation.
+Member agencies that do not have purchase orders in effect are subject to Tier 2 Water Supply Rates for amounts exceeding 60 percent of their base amount (equal to the member agency's highest fiscal year demand between 1989-90 and 2001-02) annually.

-Under each purchase order, a member agency agrees to purchase, over the term of the contract, an amount of water equal to at least 60 percent of its highest firm demand for Metropolitan water in any fiscal year from 1989-90 through 2001-02 multiplied by the number of years in the contract.
+Under each purchase order, a member agency agrees to purchase, over the term of the contract, an amount of water equal to at least 60 percent of its highest firm demand for Metropolitan water in any fiscal year from 1989 90 through 2001-02the chosen base period demand multiplied by the number of years in the contract.
 Member agencies are allowed to vary their purchases from year to year, but a member agency will be obligated to pay for the full amount committed under the purchase order, even if it does not take its full purchase order commitment by the end of the contract period.

-Twenty-four of Metropolitan's 26 member agencies executed purchase orders for an aggregate of 12.5 million acre-feet of water over the ten years ending December 31, 2012.
-On November 8, 2011, Metropolitan's Board authorized the General Manager to execute a withdrawal of the City of Compton's Purchase Order committing to purchase 33,720.6 acre-feet over the original ten-year period.
+Twenty four of Metropolitan's 26 member agencies executed purchase orders for an aggregate of 12.5 million acre feet of water over the ten years ending December 31, 2012.
+On November 8, 2011, Metropolitan's Board authorized the General Manager to execute a withdrawal of the City of Compton's Purchase Order committing to purchase 33,720.6 acre feet over the original ten year period.
 The withdrawal was effective January 1, 2003.
 This lowered Compton's Tier 1 limit as if its Purchase Order had not been executed and Compton will pay the Tier 2 Supply Rate on any future water purchases over the lower limit.